mtungle/CorrelationCoefficientStock/index.md

 ```R
 corrplot(correlation_matrix[1:15,1:30])
 ```
+The above table is a very small part of the full correlation coefficient matrix.
+Green means positive correlation and red means negative correlation.
+The diagonal represents the correlation coefficient of a stock with itself so it has all big blue circle of value `1`.
+We are mostly interested in other relation.
+For example, if we look at the row of ANZ, it has 2 big positive correlation with AMP and BEN which are all not surprisingly in the banking sector.
+An example of negative correlation is between ACR and ASL which are in different sector.
+Overal, the negative correlation is rare and could be an option to diversify the investing portfolio.

 ![Correlation matrix of same day stock price][logo1]

 [logo1]: https://mtungle.github.io/corMatrix_sameDay.jpeg

 ## Correlation coefficient of stocks on 1-day difference

+In this section, we look at the correlation coefficient of stocks between 2 business days.
+We try to figure out if there is any linear relation between stock price today and the stock price tomorrow.
+The whole process is almost the same except a small twist in how to calculate `changedPriceData` matrix.

 Calculate the correlation matrix.
 ```R